Nata Bird Sanctuary: Geography

 The Nata sanctuary is situated at the mouth of the Nata River delta, about 15 km from the Nata village at the northeastern border of the Sua Pan (salt pan) within the larger Makgadikgadi.
 The Makgadikgadi Pans Landscape, located in the Central Kalahari Game Reserve to the southeast of the Okavango Delta, is the most important of natural habitats.
 It covers wild life conservation parks such as the Makgadikgadi National Park and the Nxai Pan National Park, apart from the Nata Bird Sanctuary, which is "one of the largest breeding sites of Lesser and Greater flamingo in the world."

 This region was inhabited by the Nata, Sepako, Maposa and Manxotae communities, who grazed their 3500 and odd cattle in the area.
 The villagers were persuaded to move their cattle so that a securely fenced sanctuary could be established covering an area of 230 km2; 45% of the sanctuary lies in the Sua Pan.

 A raised wooden platform within the sanctuary provides vistas of the Sua salt pan and the rich bird life of the sanctuary.
 The roads within the sanctuary are now well maintained.
 Some areas of the park, where black "cotton" soils are found, can pose problems for road transport during the rainy season.

 History

 The Nata Conservation Committee began planning in 1988 to establish a bird sanctuary in the delta of the Nata River, to conserve and preserve the wild life, particularly the bird species.
-These dominate the Sua Pan at the mouth of the Nata River; it is an ephemeral stream bordering the Sua Pan.
-The Kalahari Conservation Society, with funds contributed by national and international organisations, is credited with ensuring voluntary participation of the local people.
+These dominate the Sua Pan at the mouth of the Nata River; an ephemeral stream bordering the Sua Pan.
+The Kalahari Conservation Society, with funds contributed by national and international organisations, is credited with ensuring the voluntary participation of the local people.
 The local people not only relocated their cattle of about 3,500 heads to adjacent land but also built a network of dirt roads.

 Nata Bird Sanctuary, now one of the three breeding grounds of flamingos in Africa, is the largest.
 It has been recognized by UNESCO as one of the “largest breeding sites of lesser and greater flamingo in the world” and a site of international importance.